beejjorgensen/bgc/src/bgc_part_1500_cpp.md

 not technically required.

-Overall, this gives you a way to define constant values that are effectively global and can be used _any_ place that a constant can be used, e.g. in `switch` `case`s.
+Overall, this gives you a way to define constant values that are effectively global and can be used _any_ place.
+Even in those places where a `const` variable won't work, e.g. in `switch` `case`s and fixed array lengths.

+That said, the debate rages online whether a typed `const` variable is better than `#define` macro in the general case.

-It can also be used to replace or modify keywords, a place a `const` won't work at all, though this practice should be used sparingly.
+It can also be used to replace or modify keywords, a concept completely foreign to `const`, though this practice should be used sparingly.

 ## Conditional Compilation